benrayfield/wikibinator203/README.md

 Some basic parts work, or use earlier wikibinator106.
 (TODO custom opensource license) For making massively-multiplayer browser or desktop apps, games, musical instruments, science tools, number crunching, security research, etc, a universal lambda function (combinator), GPU optimizable, javascript eval optimizable, 256 bit ids of merkle forest, each lambda has 2 lambda childs and all paths lead to the universal lambda.

-This just worked in browser console:
+This just worked in browser console, slightly old...
+See detailed log output in <a href=https://raw.githubusercontent.com/benrayfield/wikibinator203/main/browserConsoleLogOutput.txt>https://raw.githubusercontent.com/benrayfield/wikibinator203/main/browserConsoleLogOutput.txt</a>

 ''+u(u)